bookofproofs/bookofproofs.github.io/_sources/history/17th-century/mei-wending.md

 title: Wending, Mei
 born: 1633
 died: 1721
-keywords: Fields Medal, symplectic four-manifolds, geometry, topology, Salem Prize, Chern Medal, Tsinghua University
+keywords: mei wending,wending
-description: Mai Wending achieved numerous accolades in mathematics, including the Fields Medal and the Chern Medal, and was the director of Tsinghua University's Institute of Mathematics.
+description: Mai Wending was a Chinese mathematician and astronomer who wrote on simultaneous equations and advocated the use of Western ideas in Chinese mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---